-Applications of insecticides in high tunnels may be considered equivalent to a greenhouse, depending on the state's definition of "high tunnel".
+Applications of insecticides in high tunnels may be considered equivalent to a greenhouse (see Table E-7), depending on the state's definition of "high tunnel".
 Check with your state's pesticide regulatory agency for an interpretation concerning use of pesticides in high tunnels.

-Yellow and blue sticky traps are very effective in catching winged aphids, leafminers, thrips, whiteflies, fungus gnats and shore flies.
-Traps can be hung vertically just above the plant canopy as well as the growing medium surface or near doors and side vents, or other areas where insects may enter or exit the greenhouse.
+Yellow and blue sticky traps are effective at catching winged aphids, leafminers, thrips, whiteflies, fungus gnats and shore flies.
+Traps can be hung vertically just above the plant canopy or just above the growing medium surface or near doors and side vents, or other areas where insects may enter or exit the greenhouse.
 It is suggested that at least 1 trap be used per 1,000 sq ft.